Vulnerability Management Chaining: An Integrated Framework for Efficient Cybersecurity Risk Prioritization: Experimental Methodology

-We collected comprehensive vulnerability data covering the period from April 1, 2022, to April 30, 2023, representing 13 months of vulnerability disclosures.
-This timeframe was selected to ensure sufficient data volume while incorporating recent threat patterns and EPSS model improvements.
-Using the NIST National Vulnerability Database (NVD) API, we retrieved 28,377 unique CVE entries published during this period, including CVE identifiers and publication dates, CVSS 3.1 base scores and vector strings, vulnerability descriptions and affected products, and reference links and external identifiers.

-The 13-month timeframe accounts for research showing that approximately 75\% of vulnerability exploitation occurs within 28 days of disclosure~\cite{exploit_timing}, providing sufficient observation period for exploitation patterns to emerge.
-EPSS scores were collected using FIRST's public data feeds, which provide daily updated scores for all CVE-assigned vulnerabilities.
-Since EPSS scores evolve over time as new information becomes available, we employed a maximum-value approach: for each vulnerability, we recorded the highest EPSS score observed during our study period.

-This methodology aligns with operational practice, where security teams would likely respond when a vulnerability's EPSS score first exceeds the threshold, regardless of subsequent fluctuations.
+Our experimental evaluation utilizes multiple data sources to ensure comprehensive assessment of the framework's effectiveness.
+We collected all CVE records published between April 1, 2022, and April 30, 2023, providing a 13-month window that captures seasonal variations in vulnerability disclosure and exploitation patterns.
+This yielded 28,377 unique CVEs with complete CVSS v3.1 base scores from the National Vulnerability Database.
+For each CVE, we extracted the complete CVSS vector string, base score, and component metrics.
+We obtained daily EPSS scores for all CVEs, using the April 30, 2023 snapshot to ensure temporal consistency with our exploitation data.

 The approach also accounts for the dynamic nature of threat intelligence that drives EPSS score updates.
 We obtained CISA's Known Exploited Vulnerabilities catalog data as of April 30, 2023, containing 922 vulnerabilities with confirmed exploitation evidence.
 The KEV catalog includes CVE identifiers and vulnerability descriptions, required action descriptions, due dates for federal agency compliance, and dates of KEV catalog addition.

-Establishing ground truth for actual vulnerability exploitation represents one of the most challenging aspects of vulnerability management research.
-We developed a multi-source approach to create comprehensive exploitation datasets.
-Network intrusion detection data was collected from a production network intrusion detection system (NIDS) deployed at a sample organization.
-The NIDS monitored public-facing web servers and recorded attack attempts targeting specific vulnerabilities over our study period.
-This dataset includes 28 unique vulnerabilities with confirmed exploitation attempts, though we acknowledge that signature-based detection may include some false positives where a single signature corresponds to multiple CVEs.